tobie/module-grapher/README.markdown

 Other options include:

 * `extensions` (defaults to `['.js', '.coffee']`): an array of supported extensions.
 * `allowDirModules`: Also search for modules in the index file of the directory named after them.
 So look for module `foo/bar` not only in `foo/bar.js` but also in `foo/bar/index.js`.
 Defaults to `false`.
 * `allowMissingModules`: don't throw when a module is missing.
 Just mark it as such.
 Defaults to `false`.
-* `allowDynamicModuleIdentifiers`: don't throw when the identifier of module isn't a string.Defaults  to `false`.
+* `allowDynamicModuleIdentifiers`: don't throw when the identifier of module isn't a string.
+Defaults to `false`.

 License
 -------